manish-garodia/manish-garodia/projects/dba-essentials-test/manage-storage-structures/manage-undo-data/manage-undo-data.md

 Congratulations!
 You have successfully completed the workshop on *Storage structures for Oracle Database*.

-In this workshop, you learned how to view and manage the undo data from Oracle EMCC.
+In this workshop you learned how to view control files, online redo log files, archived redo log files and undo data information.
+You also multiplexed the online redo log files and computed the minimum undo tablespace size from Oracle EMCC using Undo Advisor.

 ## Acknowledgements

 - **Author** - Manisha Mati, Database User Assistance team
-- **Contributors** - Suresh Rajan, Manish Garodia, Ashwini R
+- **Contributors** - Suresh Rajan, Manish Garodia, Ashwini R, Jayaprakash Subramanian
 - **Last Updated By/Date** - Manisha Mati, May 2022